janishar/PlaceHolderView/docs/phv-view-definition.md

      */
     @Resolve
     public void onResolved() {
-        // do something
+        // do something here
-        // load imageView with url image
+        // example: load imageView with url image
     }

+    /*
+     * This method is called when the view holder is recycled
+     * and used to display view for the next data set */
+    @Recycle
+    public void onRecycled(){
+        // do something here
+        // Example: clear some references used by earlier rendering }

     /*